-In this Iceland travel guide, you will find all the things you should know for your adventure in the Land of Fire and Ice!
-Iceland has so much to offer, from amazing waterfalls to volcanos and craters, hot springs, geothermal areas and beaches with black sand and lagoons with floating icebergs.
+In this 23 Amazing Tips of things to know before your first trip to Iceland, you will find all the things you should know for your adventure in the Land of Fire and Ice!
+Iceland has so much to offer, from amazing waterfalls to volcanoes and craters, hot springs, geothermal areas and beaches with black sand and lagoons with floating icebergs.

 First of all, I think everyone should visit Iceland at some point in their life.
 Iceland is one of those places that offers so much untouched nature, and any trip will be full of wonderful surprises.
 It is a perfect destination for nature lovers, photographers, families looking for some exploration together, couples, friends, or a solo trip.

 Iceland is also the land of light and dark.
 Long summer days with near 24-hours of sunshine are offset by short winter days with only a few hours of daylight.

 Iceland is home to a progressive and peaceful nation that has formed a modern society where freedom and equality are held in high regard.
 Iceland continuously ranks near the top for quality of life, gender equality, and democracy, and is one of the highest ranked countries in the world for health care, education and internet availability.

 Iceland is an amazing destination, but it does require some preparation before your trip.
 Plan your itinerary ahead of time, budget wisely and enjoy this guide prior to your trip.

 1- Travel Guide - Flight options